NathanPham68/Global_Superstore_Sales/README.md

 ✔️ Which markets offer the best opportunities for expansion to drive revenue and ROI?

 ✔️ What products should be prioritized for strategic growth?

+### 👤 **Who is this project for?**

+✔️ Data and business analysts looking for actionable insights.

+✔️ Marketing and sales teams focusing on product performance and market development.

+✔️ Route-to-market teams aiming to enhance distribution efficiency and market penetration.

 ### 🎯 **Project Outcome:**